loryanstrant/anzusergroups/readme.md

-# Australian Dev Events
+# Australia & New Zealand Microsoft-related User Groups

-We've collated a list of all the events in Australia that might be of interest to software developers.
-Technical content, leadership, software design, agility, and more.
+We've collated a list of all the user groups in Australia that might be of interest to Microsoft professionals and end users across the entire suite of products and services.

-In addition [this page](https://github.com/Readify/DevEvents/blob/master/otherDevConfLists.md) links to other development conference lists we are aware of.

 ### FAQ

 Got a question?
-[The FAQ](https://github.com/Readify/DevEvents/blob/master/FAQ.md) probably has the answer you need.
+[The FAQ](https://github.com/loryanstrant/anzusergroups/edit/master/FAQ.md) probably has the answer you need.

 ### Can I contribute, or add an event?

 Of course!
 We'd love you to!
-See the [contribution guide](https://github.com/Readify/DevEvents/blob/master/contributing.md) for how.
+See the [contribution guide](https://github.com/loryanstrant/anzusergroups/edit/master/contributing.md) for how.

-# Upcoming Events
+# User Groups

-## 2019

 | Event Name | State | Date From | Date To | CFP Open | CFP Close | Tags |
 | ---------- | ----- | --------- | ------- | -------- | --------- | ---- |